-The Commonwealth's next cash flow projection for fiscal 2005 is expected to be released on or before September 1, 2004, and will incorporate spending and revenue projections based upon the fiscal 2005 GAA.
+The Commonwealth's next cash flow projection for fiscal 2005 is expected to be released on or before December 1, 2004.

 See the September Information Statement under the heading "DISCUSSION AND ANALYSIS OF FINANCIAL CONDITIONS AND RESULTS OF OPERATIONS - Cash Flow".